wp-plugins/wp-easycart/trunk/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products, design, and connection FOLDERS IN YOUR PLUGIN.
+= 2.0.1 =
+* Addition - New unlimited advanced option sets allow for file uploads, radio groups, checkbox groups, text areas, text boxes!
+* Addition - New Shipping Zones allow you to setup shipping zones by country or by country and states.
+All shipping methods let you attach a shipping method to that zone.
+* Addition - Completely new administrative look to the software, making setup easier, configuration easier, and finding your data easier.
+* Addition - Completely new EasyCart admin software designs allow new grid view of products and better pagination of data for easier viewing.
+* Addition - New store status page allows you to quickly view the status of your site and the settings that make-up the easycart system.
+* Addition - New one click colorizer to allow easy colorization of the entire shopping system (depending on EasyCart theme usage)
 = 1.2.16 =
 * Addition - New "hooks" feature for the plugin to allow developers to improve and expand functionality without touching the core files.
 Docs on this feature to come, still in early stages and limited functionality.
 * Addition - Products can be displayed as a grid or list view (need to add the ec_product_list.php and the new ec_product.css file to use the upgrade).